phuchant/libsplitcl/README.md

 #### AnalysisPass

-This LLVM pass analyses OpenCL Kernels in SPIR intermediate representation in order to compute the parametric buffer regions accessed by a kernel.
+This LLVM pass analyses OpenCL Kernels in LLVM IR to compute the parametric buffer regions accessed by a kernel.

 #### Libsplit